erizov/Professor/semester_4/lecture_14_security_patterns/authorization/README.md

 ### Short Description

 The process of determining what actions an authenticated user is permitted to perform on resources.
+Solves problems like access control, role-based permissions, and resource protection.
+Example: Allowing admins to delete users while regular users can only view profiles.
+Works by checking user roles and permissions against resource access rules before allowing operations.

 **Key Characteristics:**
 - **Time Complexity**: Varies